Please note this post contains affiliate links.

 The Irish whiskey cocktail zone is where you will find me every time.
 I love pairing use it in place of spirits in classic cocktails (I’ll link to some others further below if you are interested in going down that rabbit hole with me!).

-This is my twist on the basic moscow mule, with Irish whiskey instead of vodka.
+This is my twist on the classic moscow mule cocktail, with Irish whiskey instead of vodka.
 You only need three ingredients and it’s all built in a copper mug (I.e. less barware to clean once you are done making it).
-I love to throw on a green garnish of lime and mint, but it’s just as fabulous without it for a weeknight spent on the patio.
+I love to throw on a green garnish of lime and mint, especially in March, but it’s just as fabulous without it for a weeknight spent on the patio.

 Irish whiskey – personally, I like to use Jameson Irish Whiskey as the main ingredient for this cocktail!
 Of course, if there’s a different Irish whiskey you prefer, you can use that instead.